Advanced Econometrics I

-The course is built up around the book of Cameron & Trivedi, with references to the material of Hansen.
+The course is built up around the book of Cameron & Trivedi, 2005.
 The first four lectures discuss ordinary least squares and related methods, maximum likelihood, hypothesis and specification testing.
-They are followed by a discussion of the main micro-econometric models, including models for binary and multinomial outcomes, tobit and selection models, and finally models for duration data.
+An intermezzo on Bayesian modelling is followed by a discussion of some first micro-econometric models, like models for binary and multinomial outcomes.
 Theoretical exercises are discussed throughout this course.
 Concepts are illustrated by means of simulations and empirical applications.
-In class, the Python programming environment is used, though students are free to choose their own.
+In class, the Python programming environment is used, though students are free to choose their own programming language.

 C. Cameron and P. Trivedi (2005).
 Microeconometrics: Methods and Applications, Cambridge University Press.
 B. E. Hansen (2017).
 Econometrics